AP vs. AR Reconciliation: What It Is and How to Do It Right

 Now it’s time to compare your AR and AP against your accounting software, like QuickBooks for Contractors or any other system you use.

-Step 3: Identify Discrepancies
+Step 3: Identify and Resolve Discrepancies

 When you compare your AP and AR records, you might notice discrepancies.
 These can happen for a variety of reasons: